suirunzhao/AI-Art-Gallery/README.md

 https://docs.google.com/presentation/d/1hxi4xvh_hBIOo8SXlfsuKn6TbpRaSL0V/edit?usp=sharing&ouid=101571181520503869864&rtpof=true&sd=true

+<h3>Background: </h3>

+If you've been on social media throughout the last few months, chances are you've seen a plethora of artwork, written content, memes and more - created not by a human, but by an AI.
+Whilst software and new machine-learning AI systems such as DALL-E 2 and Midjourney have recently become the latest creative craze online, there has been little discussion as to the legal questions surrounding AI-generated content.
+It may seem a bit surreal or dystopian for some, but there is now a whole new universe of questions to be raised regarding intellectual property and AI.

+As much machine-learning software utilises a database of images collated from other artists.
+Is it stealing, copying, or inspiration if you utilize someone else's artwork and artificial intelligence to create your own?
+The largest issue still is: Who owns AI-generated art once it has been produced?

+My initial critical thinking about AI-Generated art is about the copyright, is it belongs to the artist(user)/developer/company/AI?
+In other words, what do people or organizations think about AI-generated art?
+Do arts must have to be created by people?

 <h3>Concept Write-Up:</h3>

 Combining Three.js, Socket.IO, MongoDB to create a simple AI-Generated art gallery website to invite people who haven’t used AI-generated art before in order to raise people’s awareness of AI copyright thinking.